With U.S. midterms ahead, Musk's Twitter takeover raises fear of misinformation wave

 THE TRUMP QUESTION?

-Since his ban, Trump has launched his own social media app, Truth Social, and has said he will not return to Twitter even if Musk reinstates him.
+Since his ban, Trump has launched his own social media app, Truth Social, and has said he will not return to Twitter even if reinstated.
 On Friday morning, he posted to his 4.4 million followers on Truth Social, bragging that the app has "bigger numbers" than all other platforms, including Twitter, in an apparent indication that he does not intend to switch.

 "I am very happy that Twitter is now in sane hands, and will no longer be run by Radical Left Lunatics and Maniacs that truly hate our country," he wrote, before adding, "I LOVE TRUTH!"